ldtteam/MinecoloniesWiki/pages/src/source/systems/raid.md

 Mummy raids may include Pharaohs, who may drop their scepter on defeat.
 These scepters are essentially bows, and as such can be used by your archers.

 ## During the Raid
-Raiders will run around the colony breaking down doors and trying to attack your Guards(../../source/workers/guard) and colonists.
+Raiders will run around the colony breaking down doors and trying to attack your Guards and colonists.
 Generally, raiders will path toward hut blocks in your colony, similar to what Guards do on patrol.

 Trying to "cheese" the raiders usually will not work.
 They are able to path fairly well, though if they are unable to find any path to their destination, they will break through any block, place ladders to climb up obstacles, or place blocks to bridge gaps to get to your colony.
 They can swim straight through moving water and lava, taking no damage from lava.
 Any attack that hits a raider *too* hard will be reflected back at the attacker.
 Similarly, turrets (from other mods) generally will not be effective on raiders.